PCR Reaction Components

 Agarose Gel Electrophoresis

-Agarose gel electrophoresis is a method used in the laboratory to separate DNA molecules from each other based upon the size of the DNA molecule (see Figure 8.2).
-For our purposes, agarose gel electrophoresis can be used to determine whether the PCR experiment successfully copied (amplified) the β-globin gene and can be used to analyze the size (in base pairs) of the β-globin PCR product.
+Agarose gel electrophoresis is used in the laboratory to visualize DNA.
+Agarose gel electorphoresis separates DNA molecules from each other based upon the size of the DNA fragemnts (see Figure 8.2).
+For our purposes, agarose gel electrophoresis can be used to determine whether the PCR experiment successfully copied (amplified) the human insulin gene and can be used to analyze the size (in base pairs) of the insulin PCR products.

 To perform an agarose gel electrophoresis experiment:

 - The agarose gel is prepared.
-Agarose is a polysaccharide powder purified from marine algae.
-To prepare a gel, the agarose powder is dissolved in a buffer by heating in a microwave.
-This molten agarose solution is then poured into a plastic mold and allowed to cool to form a gel.
+To prepare an agarose gel, the agarose (a polysaccharide powder purified from marine algae) is dissolved in a buffer solution by heating in a microwave.
+This melted agarose solution is then poured into a plastic mold and allowed to cool to form a gel.
 The resulting agarose gel contains a meshwork (matrix) of agarose polymers.
 The consistency of the matrix depends on the concentration of agarose used.
 High agarose concentrations produce a matrix with small pores, useful for separating small DNA molecules.
 Low agarose concentrations produce a matrix with larger pores, useful for separating large DNA molecules.
-Usually, a fluorescent dye called ethidium bromide is added to the agarose gel before it solidifies.
+Moreover, a fluorescent dye called ethidium bromide is typically added to the agarose gel before it solidifies.
 Ethidium bromide binds to the DNA within the gel and fluoresces orange in the presence of ultraviolet light.
-Thus, ethidium bromide provides a convenient way to visualize the DNA molecules within the gel.
+Thus, ethidium bromide provides a convenient way to visualize the DNA molecules as they separate within the agarose gel.

-- An electric field is applied across the gel.
+- An electric field is applied across the agarose gel.
 This electric field causes charged molecules to migrate from one end of the agarose gel to another.
 Typically, the end of the gel near the wells is placed near the negative electrode; the opposite end of the gel is placed near the positive electrode.
-Since DNA is negatively charged, DNA will migrate from the wells, through the gel towards the positive electrode.
+Since DNA is negatively charged, DNA will migrate from the wells into the agarose gel.
+DNA migration continues through the agarose gel towards the positive electrode.

 - The DNA samples separate according to size.
-Smaller DNA molecules migrate farther through the gel matrix than larger molecules.
+Smaller DNA molecules migrate farther through the agarose gel matrix than larger DNA molecules.

-If PCR amplification of the β-globin gene was successful, a band of an appropriate size for the β-globin gene will be seen in the agarose gel when the gel is exposed to ultraviolet light.
+If PCR amplification of the insulin gene was successful, a band of an appropriate size for the insulin gene will be seen in the agarose gel when the gel is exposed to ultraviolet light.

 - What is an agarose gel?